SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

 \subsubsection{Recursive Context Expansion}

-Starting from the 89 task instances identified above, we apply the same identification rules to each newly discovered issue or pull request.
-We examine their discussions to identify additional referenced issues or pull requests.
-This recursive process yields 10 additional interdependent task instances, forming new task sequences suitable for evaluating experience reuse.
+Starting from the 319 identified instances, we apply the same rules to each new issue or pull request.
+By examining their discussions, we identify additional references.
+This recursive process yields 57 additional interdependent task instances, forming new task sequences for evaluating context learning.